antony/svelte-box/readme.md

 4. Run an Ethereum RPC.
 For simplicity and development we will be using Ethereum TestRPC.
     ```javascript
-    testrpc
+    ganache-cli
     ```

-7. Compile and migrate the contracts.
+7. Compile and migrate the contracts after authenticating your account on the blockchain (i.e. restoring from seed in MetaMask).
     ```javascript
     truffle compile
     truffle migrate